keroyan/AuUI/README.md

 ## Installation

-As this project is primarily about simplicity that means the installation is also easy, thus do the following.
+As this project is primarily about simplicity, the installation is also easy; hence do the following.

 ```bash
   git clone https://github.com/SorryX/AuUI
 ```

-That's it after that you just include all of the files inside "includes" and you are done.
+After that, you include all of the files inside "includes" and you are done.
 <br>
-You can also just download the project if you don't want to install "git".
+You can also download the project if you do not want to install "git".

 ## What does this project use